 1. Enrollment forms are completed and submitted to the administration.

 2. A conference with the principal, parents, and the student (if the student is in grades 4-8) has been held.

 3. If requested, the parents have provided a written statement indicating their reasons for enrolling their child.

 4. Previous records have been supplied to the administration including, if available and applicable a current report card, standardized testing results, individual education plan or 504 plan.
 If records are not available, the principal shall require testing of the child to determine placement.

 5. Updated immunization records must be submitted to the school office with the application.

 6. If the Principal, in the Principal’s sole discretion, determines that it is in the school and the student’s best interests, and if there is an opening, the student will be admitted on a probationary status for one semester.

-Prioritization of placement of applicants for transfer will occur in the same order and by the same criteria as defined in section A. Although ultimately subject to the principal’s discretion of what is in the school’s best interests, as a general rule students seeking to transfer immediately before or during eight grade are discouraged to do so.
+Prioritization of placement of applicants for transfer will occur in the same order and by the same criteria as defined in section A. Although ultimately subject to the principal’s discretion of what is in the school’s and child’s best interests, as a general rule, students seeking to transfer immediately before or during eighth grade are discouraged to do so.

 Immaculate Heart of Mary supports the disciplinary decisions of other schools.
 Therefore, a student expelled from another school may not be considered for enrollment regardless of the family’s parish status until one year after the expulsion date.